-8.2 Noise Study - Development Application
+8.3 Noise Study - Development Application

 A noise study may be requested by the approval authority at one or more stages in the development approvals process.
 For a proposed change in land use, a noise (and vibration) feasibility study may be initially required to verify the suitability of the proposed land use and to indicate what acoustical mitigation may be required.
 As a development proposal progresses through the land use approvals process, the level of detail generally increases as more information becomes available regarding the proposed development and its design.
 Correspondingly, increasingly detailed noise assessments and reports may be required by the land use approval authority.
-The exact nature of details to be provided in the acoustical studies are project specific and must be determined by the LEP on a case-by-case basis, subject to the number and nature of noise and vibration sources, the environment, other development, etc.

-Noise studies should be prepared in accordance with the requirements/guidelines of:
+The exact nature of details to be provided in the acoustical studies are project specific and must be determined by the LEP on a case-by-case basis, subject to the number and nature of noise and vibration sources, the environment, other development, etc. Noise studies should be prepared in accordance with the relevant requirements/guidelines of:

-- 1) Ontario policies relating to land use compatibility and land development, such as the PPS and A Place to Grow: Growth Plan for the Greater Golden Horseshoe8; - 2) NPC-300 guideline of the MECP; - 3) The D-series guidelines of the MECP; - 4) Local municipal requirements relating to acoustics and noise control implementation; - 5) The railways, transit authorities and the FCM/RAC; - 6) Other relevant Municipal, Provincial and Federal guidelines and requirements; and - 7) Any standards that may be relevant to the proposed project (including, but not limited to those by CSA, ISO, ASTM, ANSI, SAE)., See Section 12. - 8) See also Sections 8.3 to 8.5 below.
+- Ontario policies relating to land use compatibility and land development, such as the PPS and A Place to Grow: Growth Plan for the Greater Golden Horseshoe; - Publication NPC-300 of the MECP (Ministry of the Environment, Conservation and Parks); - 3) The D-series guidelines of the MECP; - Local municipal requirements relating to acoustics and noise control implementation; - The railways, transit authorities and the Federation of Canadian Municipalities (FCM)/ Railway Association of Canada (RAC); - 6) Other relevant municipal, provincial and federal guidelines and requirements; and - 7) Any standards that may be relevant to the proposed project (including, but not limited to those by CSA, ISO, ASTM, ANSI, SAE)., See Section 12. - 8) See also Sections 8.3 to 8.5 below.

-For a noise assessment and in the preparation of a noise assessment report, the LEP should:
+For a noise assessment, and in the preparation of a noise assessment report, the LEP should:

-- Review the current and future use(s) of the lands under consideration and the surrounding area; and - 2) Conduct one or more site and/or area visits, as may be necessary in the judgement of the LEP, to observe the characteristics of the development area and nearby land uses.
+- 1) Review the current and future use(s) of the lands under consideration and the surrounding area; and - 2) Conduct one or more site and/or area visits, as may be necessary in the judgement of the LEP, to observe the characteristics of the development area and nearby land uses.
 If a site visit is not conducted, clearly explain the reasons why a site visit was not necessary.